urmee04/Full-Stack-Integration-Analysis/README.md

 #### Written Reflection

-1. **CORS Explained:** **_In your own words, explain what a CORS error is and why it occurs in a typical MERN stack application with separate client and server repositories.
+1. **_CORS Explained: In your own words, explain what a CORS error is and why it occurs in a typical MERN stack application with separate client and server repositories.
 Describe two different strategies a developer could use to resolve CORS issues during local development._**

 A CORS (Cross-Origin Resource Sharing) error is a browser security mechanism that blocks a web application running at one origin (domain, protocol, or port) from requesting resources from a different origin.
 This is called the same-origin policy.

 In a typical MERN stack, this error occurs because React client (e.g., http://localhost:3000) and Express/Node.js server (e.g., http://localhost:5000) are running on different ports.
 The browser sees them as different origins and, for safety, blocks requests from the client to the server unless the server explicitly grants permission.

-<u>Strategies to Resolve CORS in Development</u>
+**Strategies to Resolve CORS in Development**

 - 1. Enable CORS on the Server: The standard solution is to use the cors npm package in Express server.
 - We can allow our specific client origin: